grafana/loki/docs/sources/configuration/_index.md

 # used with queriers and has minimal to no impact on other pieces.
 [at: <duration> | default = 0]
 # Optional.
 Default is 2
-# The maximum amount of requests to be issued.
+# The maximum amount of hedge requests to be issued for a given request.
 [up_to: <int> | default = 2]
+# Optional.
+Default is 5
+# The maximum amount of hedged requests to be issued per seconds.
+[max_per_second: <int> | default = 5]

 ```

 ## local_storage_config